HAsaad-glitch/GS/README.md

       # if ok, insert into DB
       # if not ok, raise exception or signal for a human review
   ```
-- **Monitoring** can be partially handled by Temporal’s built-in metrics/logging and partially by external tools (e.g. Prometheus, Datadog, custom dashboards).
+- **Monitoring** can be partially handled by Temporal's built-in metrics/logging and partially by external tools (e.g. Prometheus, Datadog, custom dashboards).

 ---